wesselkok/Toasts.js/README.md

 # Toasts.js
 **Toasts.js** is a Javascript library for non-blocking notifications where jQuery is required.
-The goal is to create a simple core library that can be customized and extended.
+The goal is to create a simple and lightweight library that can be used in every project.

 ## Current Version
 1.0.0